 The automated water meter system transmits only the water meter readings, the meter identification number, and diagnostic information to verify that the automated meter equipment is operating correctly.
-Personal customer information is not transmitted as it is not a part of the meter information or reads.
+Personal customer or account information is not transmitted as it is not a part of the meter information or reads.
 For additional security, the data is encrypted and transmitted over a privately licensed RF channel.

 5. Will I see my bill go up?

 Whenever a new meter is installed, either an automated water meter or a manual read water meter, there is a chance that your bill may increase.
 Prior to the automated meter reading system upgrades, most of the water meters in San Francisco were more than 20 years old, and at the end of their functional life.
 As meters age, their accuracy begins to decline.
 The new meter will accurately reflect your consumption.
 The SFPUC has also moved to monthly billing using the AWMP reading system which will help customers monitor usage more closely along with the new My Account portal that launched Spring 2014.

 6. Will I be able to see my water usage online?

-A customer web interface has being developed so that with Internet access you will be able to monitor your daily water usage data online.
+A customer web interface, our My Account portal has been developed so that with Internet access you will be able to monitor your daily water usage data online.
 A Customer Service Representative will be able to discuss the data with you.
 The My Account portal was launched May 2014.
 To register go to myaccount.sfwater.org

 Read the RF Assessment Document for the Automated Water Meter Program